 - Goal Setting – Create a criteria list of your best networking opportunities.
-Before signing up for that next mixer, run through your criteria first.
+Before signing up for that next conference, run through your criteria first.
 If you do register, then: a) write down 3 achievable goals related to the event (e.g., fine-tune your elevator pitch, seek out contacts at specific companies), and b) block out at least one hour of time following the event when you’re back at your office/computer to follow up with people you have met.

 - Cultivate Broad Networks – Look at highly successful people in business and you’ll notice they have a vast and diverse network.
 By networking across age, industry and geographical spheres you don’t limit your lead generation results.

 - Recognize that Everyone is a Sphere of Influence – Even been to a networking event, struck up a conversation with someone, then only to be dismissed?
 Master networkers know that regardless of pedigree, status or role, most everyone has a network where they have influence.
 The kid with the unruly hair and flip-flops just might be the mastermind behind the next million-dollar start-up.
-Your best client can come from many places, my friend.
+Your best client can come from many places and referrals a great start.